 This empowerment framework is particularly important for this present research as it will enable me to answer my research questions.
 In order to analyse the empowerment framework in Bangladesh it is also vital to examine the reasons which are preventing women to use their agency to the fullest.
 For this reason, I examine the work of Schech and Haggis (2000: 16), and their framework of cultural domination where they note that culture represents a hierarchical relationship.
 Cultural and traditional values play a key role in discrimination of certain groups; for example – it is the cultural values and beliefs, which give women a subordinate position in society.
 Thereafter, men have the power to control and dominate women as they have been given a higher position in society, which is culturally dependent.
 Moreover, cultural beliefs and values “make violence feel right or at least not wrong” (Galtung, 1990: 291).

 Comparably, Luke (1974, 2005) through the lens of Dahl’s (1957) one-dimensional view describes power as “power over decision”; for example, everyone has the right to lead a life where they can make their own choices and therefore achieve their desired outcomes.
 However, if any situation prevents people from taking a decision about their own life, that indicates they are subject to an unequal power relationship.
-In the second dimensional view of power, Bachrach et al. (1963) emphasise Dahl’s (1957) theory by arguing that power exists not only when “A” is limiting “B’s” decision-making power, but also when “A” is setting an agenda which will limit “B’s” political decision.
+In the second dimensional view of power, Bachrach et al. (1963) emphasise Dahl’s (1957) theory by arguing that power exists not only when “A” is limiting “B’s” decision-making power, but also when “A” is setting an agenda, which will limit “B’s” political decision.
 This power will exist when “B” is deliberately excluded from something because of an agenda set by “A”.
 This form of power imbalance is called non-decision-making because the dominant group sets an agenda, which means that the subordinate group cannot make any decisions regarding a particular matter (Bachrach and Baratz, 1963: 632).
 To make the theory more relevant, Bachrach et al. (1963) discuss the societal structural imbalance, where “A” by force, pressure, and manipulation exercises power over “B”; therefore, “B” is left with no option but to comply with “A” (Luke, 2005: 21; Bachrach et al. 1963: 636).
 With this form of power, the powerful have the ability to exploit the structural bias in their favour by setting a new agenda over the non-powerful.
 However, Gaventa et al. (2008) argue that to challenge this form of unequal power relationship, it is important to identify who is participating in the decision-making processes.

 Lastly, the third-dimension view of power demonstrates “power over interest”, where the powerless group is neither aware of, nor able to exercise their rights.
 In this dimension, Luke (2005) refers to power relations as a “false consciousness”, where the less powerful are unaware of their own interest and the dominant group inherits the power from past structures and cultural beliefs.
 Furthermore, Luke (2005) argues, power and knowledge are interrelated; for example, people in society believe in certain knowledge, which is patterned in a way that will only benefit a certain group.
 Moreover, the dominant group shapes issues in a certain way, because of which the unequal social structure appears natural and unchangeable (Luke, 2005).